gilliorem/philosophers/README.md

 Let's say that a thread is a Writer, and there is one marker.

-You hold the marker, you write.
+You hold the marker, we write.

 You release the marker.